Home of the Sewalot Site

 However between all wars there is peace and by 1865 there was a sudden drop in demand for firearms.

 The company had to diversify to survive, there was not the hobby culture of today and certainly no gun clubs!
-Remington looked around at the market to see what they could produce.
+Remington looked around at the market to see what other products they could produce along with their firearms.

-During this period the company tried many new ventures including 100, 25 horsepower Baxter steam-cars.
-The Baxter steam canal barges.
-Well they were in the right place for those eh!
-Remington made at least 100 early bicycles called velocipedes and were credited for founding the American cycle industry.
+During this period the company tried many new ventures including the manufacture of 100, 25 horsepower Baxter steam-cars.
+They also made the Baxter Steam Canal Barge.
+Well, they were in the right place for those eh!
+Remington are also credited by many as making the first American early bicycles called velocipedes and are credited with founding the American cycle industry.
 Not bad eh!

-Their superb mass production engineering skills could make anything that would sell and the factory was booming.
+Their superb mass production engineering skills could make anything that would sell.
+The factory was booming.

 All this diversifying kept their factory and workers busy in peacetime.
 Now onto our sewing machines...

-Around 1869 the Remington Company bought out the Empire Sewing Machine Co.
+Around 1869 the Remington Company initiated talks with the Empire Sewing Machine Co and in October 1870 the paperwork was formally exchanged.

-The Empire machines were beautifully finished some with mother-of-pearl inlay and hand painted flowers around a black enamel base and gold transfers.
+Some of the Empire machines were beautifully finished.
+A few even had mother-of-pearl inlay and hand painted flowers around a black enamel base and gold transfers.
+The style above became commonly known as 'fire hydrant' sewing machine and 'pillar' sewing machine.

-The Empire Company sold out to Remington in 1869, their best year.
+The Empire Company sold out to Remington in 1870, their best manufacturing year.
 That year they produced 8,702 sewing machines.
-The company became the Remington Empire Sewing Machine Company from 1870-1873 then the Remington Sewing Machine Agency from 1874-1894
+The company became the Remington Empire Sewing Machine Company from 1870-1873 then the Remington Sewing Machine Agency from 1874-1902

 But Remington was also looking elsewhere for more products to make and sell in peacetime.

-In 1873 the Remington Co also started making typewriters.
+In 1873 Remington also started making typewriters.
 Using their mass-production techniques they could make and sell the typewriters at affordable prices.

-To avoid the keys jamming Sholes and Glidden arranged the letters in the QWERTY system that we still see today.
+To avoid the keys jamming Sholes & Glidden arranged the letters in the QWERTY system that we still see today.
 Their first machines printed in capitals letters only!

 Now the company was making arms, sewing machines and typewriters.
 The latter was new technology that most of the world had yet to see or use.